Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Gaussian Free Field

 \section{Gaussian Free Field}

 In this section, we show that under a homeomorphism from the liquid region to the upper half plane, the (non-rescaled) height function of the dimer configurations on a contracting square-hexagon lattice converges to the Gaussian free field (GFF).
-The relationship between the dimer height function and GFF has been studied extensively in the past few decades; here is an incomplete list.
-The convergence of height functions to GFF in distribution for uniform perfect matchings on a simply-connected domain with Temperley boundary condition was proved in~\cite{RK00,RK01}; for random perfect matchings on the isoradial double graph with an analogous Temperley boundary condition was proved in~\cite{ZL17}; for uniform perfect matchings on a hexagonal lattice with sawtooth boundary was proved in~\cite{LP12}; for uniform perfect matchings on a square grid with sawtooth boundary (rectangular Aztec diamond) was proved in~\cite{bk}.
+The relationship between the dimer height function and GFF has been studied extensively in the past few decades.
+Here is an incomplete list of contributions to this question: the convergence of height functions to GFF in distribution for uniform perfect matchings on a simply-connected domain with Temperley boundary condition was proved in~\cite{RK00,RK01}; for random perfect matchings on the isoradial double graph with an analogous Temperley boundary condition was proved in~\cite{ZL17}; for uniform perfect matchings on a hexagonal lattice with sawtooth boundary was proved in~\cite{BF14,LP12}; for uniform perfect matchings on a square grid with sawtooth boundary (rectangular Aztec diamond) was proved in~\cite{bk}; for interacting particle systems with non-flat boundary was proved in ~\cite{MD1,MD2}.